RC Strasbourg Alsace: Presidential history

-Below is a list of RC Strasbourg's 15 presidents since the start of the professional era in 1933.
+Below is a list of Strasbourg's 15 presidents since the start of the professional era in 1933.
 The president has not always been the real owner of the club.
-For example, between 1990 and 1997 the municipality was the major shareholder, but it chose to delegate the chairmanships to independent local entrepreneurs.
+For example, between 1990 and 1997, the municipality was the major shareholder, but it chose to delegate the chairmanships to independent local entrepreneurs.

 The 2009–10 season saw a record of five successive presidents.
 Early into the season, Léonard Specht stepped down from his position, after the sacking of Glibert Gress, whom he had appointed as manager.
 Philippe Ginestet then re-took the presidency, but left the club when the takeover by the new owners was completed in December.
 The new owners chose to name Julien Fournier as the new Chief executive but, after some turmoil, Fournier quickly entered a dispute with the new major shareholder, Alain Fontenla.
 Fournier's contract was terminated in February and he was replaced by Luc Dayan on an interim basis.
 Only a month later, former Sochaux chairman Jean-Claude Plessis came to replace Dayan.